-You can find more examples in the FluentU language learning program, where authentic videos like music videos and movie clips are paired with interactive captions and personalized quizzes.
+You can find more examples in the FluentU language learning program, where Spanish videos are paired with learning tools.
 You can search for está bien or any of the other phrases in this post to hear more examples of them being spoken by native Spanish speakers.

 Hay que + infinitive

 Hay que is a very useful Spanish impersonal expression we use to convey the idea that something has to be done.

 Normally, the speaker has no hidden agenda and they just want to say something must be done, but plenty of times this expression can be used quite “shadily” in order to express something similar to “you have to do X, but I am not telling you directly you have to do it.”
 Don’t you love Spanish?

 As for its translation into English, there is not a word-for-word one or one that would fit every context and situation.